-CARE OF YOUR BOAT As with a car, the old adage "An ounce of prevention is worth a pound of cure" applies to your boat.
-Whether it be engine, finish or upholstery, the key word is "prevention."
+CARE OF YOUR BOAT The old adage "An ounce of prevention is worth a pound of cure" applies to your boat.
 Here are some tips that will help keep your boat in good running order and in good condition.

 - 1. Read the instructions regarding your engine very carefully. - 2.
 Check for fuel line leaks every time you use the boat. - 3.
 NEVER start your engine if gasoline odor is present.
 Gasoline fumes are highly explosive.
 Before starting your engine, open the motor box, inspect the engine compartment for gasoline fumes and operate the blower for at least four minutes.
-Your Nautique has two gas struts that hold the motor box up in an open position.
+Your Nautique has two gas struts that hold the motor box up.
 Run your blower when operating at slow speeds.
 If fuel vapors are present, do not start the motor.
 Check all hoses and fittings to determine the source of the vapor.
-Make the necessary adjustments or take the boat to your local dealer to eliminate the fuel vapor. - 4.
-When servicing the ignition switch or any wiring, always disconnect the battery cables from the battery. - 5.
+Make the necessary adjustments or take the boat to your local dealer to eliminate the fuel vapor.

+4. When servicing the ignition switch or any wiring, always disconnect the battery cables from the battery.

 Check for water circulation when the motor is running.
 Exhaust should contain steady flow of water.
 In closed cooling systems, make sure the coolant in the cooling system is at the proper level.

-BILGE PUMPS Check your bilge pumps often to make sure they are operating efficiently.
+efficiently.
 There are two bilge pumps; one is at the rear of the boat near the rudder and the other is under the floor by the ski pylon.
 To keep the pumps from getting clogged, remove any debris that you find in the bilge.
 Wash the bilge with a good biodegradable household detergent or a bilge cleaner available at a marine supply store.
-Rinse with water WITH YOUR BILGE PUMP RUNNING.
-If your pump seems to lag, remove the top of the pump from the base and check the impeller to make sure there is no debris stuck inside.
+Rinse with water WITH YOUR BILGE PUMPS RUNNING.
+If your pumps seem to lag, remove the top of the pump from the base and check the impeller to make sure there is no debris stuck inside.
 See your dealer if there is still a problem with the pumps.